SergioCoboLopez/Workshop_ESA/docs/installation/After_Install.md

 ---
 ## After installing GoldSim

-I strongly recommend following the [Introduction to GoldSim course](https://www.goldsim.com/Courses/BasicGoldSim/) and downloading the zip file with the exercises and examples.
+The [Introduction to GoldSim course](https://www.goldsim.com/Courses/BasicGoldSim/) is an excellent resource to learn how to use GoldSim.
-It is recommended that you finish the first four lessons before starting your projects, but it is even better to complete the first nine lessons if possible.
+It contains many examples and exercises and covers the basic and advanced tools of GoldSim.

-Open the GoldSim density-dependent model and play around with it.
-If you can’t find it, contact the GoldSim responsible person.
-What happens when you change the model's initial concentrations or growth rates?
-How does this model fit into your own project?
+I would recommend at least doing the first four lessons before starting your projects.

 ### Working on your own project: some tips